IRS Form 6251 Instructions

 Part I: Alternative Minimum Taxable Income

-Line 1: Starting amount
+Line 1: Starting Income

-If your taxable income is zero, then subtract Line 14 from Line 11, which is your adjusted gross income (AGI).
-Essentially, you’re subtracting the following deductions from your AGI:
+If your taxable income is zero, then subtract Line 14 from Line 11, which is your adjusted gross income (AGI) from your Form 1040.

 This is the number that goes into Line 1.